KILTprotocol/docs/docs/develop/01_sdk/02_cookbook/02_web3names/03_release.md

   {Release}
 </CodeBlock>

-On the other hand, releasing the web3name by the deposit payer does not require the signature of the DID owner, meaning that a regular signed extrinsic can be submitted to the KILT blockchain, as shown below.
+If the web3name is being released by the deposit payer, the signature of the DID owner is not required; a regular signed extrinsic can be submitted to the KILT blockchain, as shown below.

 <CodeBlock className="language-ts">
   {ReclaimDeposit}